Did Purple Shampoo Turn Your Hair Purple? (4 Easy Fixes)

 1. Using Clarifying Shampoo To Remove Purple Shampoo Stain

-Clarifying or dandruff shampoos are the best option for taking purple shampoo out of your hair.
+Clarifying or dandruff shampoos are the best option for removing purple shampoo from your hair.
 Why?
 Because they don’t cause damage to your hair while removing stains effectively.

 They contain sulfates which are known to remove or fade hair tones.
 However, clarifying or dandruff shampoo will not take out the purple shampoo altogether from your hair in a single go.
 You have to use them for three to four consecutive days.